makdefense/makdefense-portfolio/Pre-Security/Advanced Actions/javascript.md

 ## 📊 Analysis

-> To Change the rendered html code to "Hack The Planet" i first added the javascript of document.getElementById("demo").innerHTML = "Hack the Planet"; in line 9 then clicked render HTML and javascript code to display "Hack The Planet" and to add the click me button to the HTML page i added <button onclick='document.getElementById("demo").innerHTML = "Hack the Planet";'>Click Me!</button>
+> To change the rendered HTML code to "Hack The Planet," I first added the JavaScript to the document.getElementById("demo").innerHTML = "Hack the Planet"; in line 9 then clicked
-between lines 7 and 8.
+Render HTML and JavaScript code to display "Hack The Planet" and add the "Click Me" button to the HTML page.
+I added "<button onclick='document.getElementById("demo").innerHTML = "Hack the Planet";'>Click Me!</button>" between lines 7 and 8.

 ---

 ## Reflection